CloudCannon/Jekyll-Tips/_guide/gallery.md

 The Portfolio page seems like a good place to try this out.
 We want our client to manage items in the portfolio and manage the order.

 Open up **portfolio.html** and you'll see a block of HTML repeating for each item in the portfolio.
-As you might of noticed we're trying to remove all repetition on this website to make it easier to manage.
+As you might of noticed we're trying to remove all repetition on this website to make it easier to maintain.

 First we'll add the portfolio data to the Front Matter: